moncapooh/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 - Thrash
 	- If you run out of MP just Thrash, you will be 25% to hit yourself on the last poke

+Hop down one ledge, go right, talk to trainer under him

 **Bug Catcher:**
 - BB (Thrash if you fought the Gentleman)
 - Thrash

+Bike up the opening, go under trainer towards the right, hop ledge and stay on right side, turn right, go under grass and into the opening, down past the house, go left and dodge trainer (2 from the left tiles)

 ## Rock Tunnel